Unifying Feature-Based Explanations with Functional ANOVA and Cooperative Game Theory: PROOFS

 where $c_L \in \mathbb{R}$ are some constants.
 Then, we have for the value function of m-fANOVA and $b_i := \mathbb{E}[X_i]$ due to independence and linearity of expectations

 which concludes the proof. \end{proof}

-\begin{remark} Above result for multilinear functions can be extended to linear combinations of multilinear functions, since expectations are linear.
+\begin{remark} Results derived from \cref{theorem_fanova_equivalence} for multilinear functions can be extended to linear combinations of multilinear functions, since expectations are linear.
 In summary, every model $F$ that can be described as the sum of several weighted multilinear functions will have similar b- and m-fANOVA effects for independent features, if $b := \mathbb{E}[X]$. \end{remark}